acaylor/ajs-blog/content/posts/cadvisor-arm.md

 `docker restart prometheus`

-## Visualize new metrics with premade grafana dashboard
+## Visualize new metrics with pre-made grafana dashboard

 The [aforementioned post][2] included deploying grafana.
 Check it out for help getting grafana running.
 There are free dashboards available online: